genuinetools/img/README.md

-  --label        Set metadata for an image (default: []) --no-console   Use non-console progress UI (default: false) -s, --state    directory to hold the global state (default: /home/user/.local/share/img) -t, --tag      Name and optionally a tag in the 'name:tag' format (default: <none>) --target       Set the target build stage to build (default: <none>)
+  --label        Set metadata for an image (default: []) --no-console   Use non-console progress UI (default: false) -s, --state    directory to hold the global state (default: /home/user/.local/share/img) -t, --tag      Name and optionally a tag in the 'name:tag' format (default: []) --target       Set the target build stage to build (default: <none>)
 ```